tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 Utilities
 ---

 That wraps up the business logic.
-We only have a couple things to attend to.
+We only have a couple other things to attend to.
 We used `toKey`, a helper function that converts a request parameter into a database key.
 It allows us to query for stuff from the database using request parameters.

-This helper function requires the FlexibleContexts language extension, although I can't really tell you why.
+This helper function requires the `FlexibleContexts` language extension, although I can't really tell you why.
 If you don't have it, GHC complains.
 If you do have it, everything works fine.

 {% highlight hs %}
-> toKey :: DB.ToBackendKey DB.SqlBackend a => Integer -> DB.Key a
+> toKey :: DB.ToBackendKey DB.SqlBackend a =>
+>   Integer -> DB.Key a
 > toKey i = DB.toSqlKey (fromIntegral (i :: Integer))
 {% endhighlight %}